 Red Silk Sari is now on sale at the feminist bookstore People Called Women in Toledo, OH!

 Do check out this locally owned, woman-owned shop, the only feminist bookstore in Toledo

 This link to 8 signs of a good poem comes to us courtesy of my sister Zona Rosan Claudia Schlottman, herself a fine poet:

 Here are two of her own blogs

 http://cjschlottman-mypoems.blogspot.com/ - her own poems

 http://theredsweater.blogspot.com/ - her internet diary on moving through the grief of losing her husband Clint.

 Order a copy of our latest offering.
-These poems explore the complexities of being part of two cultures, Indian and American by looking at such universal experiences as childbirth, death, love, and joy.
+These poems explore the complexities of being, Indian and American in experiences such as childbirth, death, love, and joy.

 Click this link to read "The Old Spaceman," an award winning story included in the book.These provocative short stories will challenge you, taking you to exotic places and times